 You may think a photographer would mostly care about how things LOOK but in truth I place more importance on how things FEEL.
 This is because the feels affect the looks!

-If everyone is “feeling” this correlates to real, emotional photographs that will forever trigger your memories and have the emotions flooding back.
+If everyone is “feeling” this correlates to real, emotional photographs that will forever trigger your own emotions when you look at them!
+Makes sense right?

 MY TOP TEN TIPS